 So, that was really hard.
 It was kind of an odd experience, because the shooting of it was so idyllic, and I loved making it, and it was, like, the ultimate fulfillment of what I want to do as a writer and an actress, and it felt so…good.
 And the actual life that was going on alongside it was kind of a mess.
 So I think I learned about—and hopefully in the future I’ll be better about—other people’s feelings and sensitivities and the way they’ll perceive something, and about letting people in earlier.

-The whole thing makes me feel like I was kind of an undercover reporter or something—like, it makes people feel exposed in a way, because they thought we were all just living and actually I took some of it and made it into something.
+The whole thing makes me feel like I was an undercover reporter or something—like, it makes people feel exposed in a way, because they thought we were all just living, and then I took some of it and made it into something.

-I think that everyone that makes things probably has to deal with this in some form or another.
+I think everyone who makes things probably has to deal with this in some form or another.

 I mean, I’ve always wanted to be a person who did just one thing.
-I’ve always been jealous of people who had a very singular vision for their life.
-I’m always jealous of actresses who knew that’s what they wanted to do when they were five and pursued it so doggedly and they went to Juilliard or another fancy nice place and they’re totally dedicated to their craft.
-I always felt like I was somehow less than those people because they seem more artistically pure—I feel like I always did it in a more gray area where I was writing and acting and directing and making things.
+I’m jealous of actresses who knew that’s what they wanted to do when they were five and pursued it so doggedly and they went to Juilliard or another fancy, nice place and they’re totally dedicated to their craft.
+I always felt like I was somehow less than those people because they seem more artistically pure.
+I always did it in a more gray area where I was writing and acting and directing and making things.